 As with the original, Destiny 2 will launch with four planets.
-These will be: Earth, Titan, Io, and Nessus.
-Earth's playable area is completely new as we're off to the European Dead Zone rather than the Cosmodrome.
+These will be: Titan, Io, Nessus, and Earth, but don't worry about recycled content; we're off to Earth's European Dead Zone, rather than the Cosmodrome.
 Bungie say the European Dead Zone will be the largest place they've built by a "factor of two."
-It'll be the first place you go after the City falls, and will have a new hub area.
+It'll be the first place you go after the City falls, and will have a new hub area named The Farm.

 Titan is a moon of Saturn.
 It'll be a big methane ocean with no landmass, but the monolithic ruins of humanity's Golden Age constructions stick out above the waves like oil rigs.
-The Vanguard's Commander, Zavala, retreats here to lick his wounds, suffering an existential crisis after the loss of the City.
+The Vanguard's Commander, Zavala, retreats here to lick his wounds, suffering a personal crisis after the loss of the City.

 Io is a moon of Jupiter, and is said to be the last place in the Solar System that the Traveller's Light touched.
 As such, it's sacred to Guardians, particularly Warlocks – this is where Ikora Rey flees in a fit of rage.
 It looks very spooky, and will be the furthest from Earth we've been in the franchise so far.

-For more, check out our Destiny 2 worlds guide.
+For in-depth details, check out our Destiny 2 planets guide.

 Destiny 2 classes and powers

 Destiny has three classes that roughly conform to the classic Warrior, Mage, Rogue stereotypes: Titan, Warlock, and Hunter.
-Each class also has three specialisations, or subclasses.
-Destiny 2 will add three brand new subclasses, although three will be removed, keeping the total at nine subclasses.
+Each class also has specialisations, or subclasses - we've seen six so far, but many players are confident the game will launch with nine.

 The new subclasses are the Titan Sentinel, the Warlock Dawnblade, and the Hunter Arcstrider.
-Each has an elemental affiliation (Sentinels are Void elemental, Dawnblades are Solar, and Arcstriders are Arc), and will presumably replace the subclasses of the equivalent element that the original had, though this isn't confirmed.
+Each has an elemental affiliation (Sentinels are Void elemental, Dawnblades are Solar, and Arcstriders are Arc).
+They join the returning Hunter Gunslinger, Titan Striker, and Warlock Voidwalker.

-Each class has an additional three abilities, managed on short cooldowns.
-Two of these are melee and grenade abilities, while the third is a latent class skill.
-Hunters get a dodge, Titans a deployable shield, and Warlocks an area-of-effect buff.
+Each subclass has its own devastating Super ability, plus three lesser abilities on shorter cooldowns.
+One applies a special effect to your melee attack, another is your grenade, and the third varies by class: Hunters get a dodge, Titans a deployable shield, and Warlocks an area-of-effect buff.

-For more, check out our Destiny 2 class guide.
+For a full breakdown of the six subclasses revealed so far, skill trees and all, check out our Destiny 2 class guide.

 Destiny 2 activities

 The worlds of Destiny 2 will be filled with a variety of activities, quests, and events to keep you occupied.
-These are broadly split into five categories: story missions, patrols, adventures, strikes, and raids.
+These are broadly split into four categories: story missions, strikes, raids, and open-world activities.

 Destiny 2 PvP

 PvP has always existed across multiple layers: as part of The Crucible for general play; in Iron Banner mode for those wanting to use their Light level gear; and in Trials of Osiris for the really hardcore.
-We know both Iron Banner and The Crucible are returning, but it appears that Trials of Osiris may be replaced with a similar-but-different mode.
+We know Iron Banner is returning, and last we heard, a 'Trials-like' mode will be added to the game before its first expansion.